No results found.

 Tenn; Little Shop Of Horrors (Chiffon) Studio Tenn; Next To Normal (Diana) Street Theatre Company.
 Jennifer is grateful for the magical cast and crew, and the continuous love and support from her family, friends, and fur babies.

-Big thanks to Jon and Piper the love and leadership, his folks for their unwavering support, and you for supporting live theatre.
+Big thanks to Jen for the opportunity, his folks for their unwavering support, and you for supporting live theatre.
 You rock.
 Special shout-out to Scot Copeland.

 Click for BIO